metaleap/go-machines/sapl/readme.md

 Transforming Data Types and Patterns to Functions"** (Jan Martin Jansen, Pieter Koopman, Rinus Plasmeijer)

+More specifically, implementation in Go of the elegantly slim spec on pages 8-9 (chapter 1.4), excluding all the optimizations starting from section 1.4.1 (p.9ff).
+No GC / heap / dump etc, stack-only.
+Go does GC anyway.

 Divergence from the paper: NumArgs is not carried around with the Func Ref but stored in the top-level-funcs array together with that func's expression.

-"Non"-Parser loads from a JSON format: no need to expressly spec it out here, it's under 40 LoC in `LoadFromJson` and `exprFromJson` funcs.
+"Non"-Parser loads from a simple JSON arrays-of-arrays format: no need to expressly spec out the details here, it's under 40 LoC in the `LoadFromJson` and `exprFromJson` funcs.
+See the `sapltest/foo.json` that can be fed into the `sapltest/main.go` program via `stdin`.

 ## Usage